CHN-beta/ovito/doc/manual/advanced_topics/animation.rst

   :width: 55%

 Each key is represented by a small marker at the corresponding position of the timeline.
-Positioning the mouse cursor over a marker will show the key's information in a small tool tip window.
+Positioning the mouse cursor over a marker will show the key's information in a small tooltip window.
 You can use the mouse to drag animation keys to a different position on the timeline.
-Right-clicking on a key opens a context menu which allows you delete the key.
+Right-clicking on a key opens a context menu that allows you to delete the key.

 Note that the track bar will only display the animation keys of parameters that are actually animated, i.e., which have at least two keys defined.
 Thus, as soon as only one key is left, it